 - Titanium Dioxide.

 Personally I don’t have the time to be checking cleaning products for these ingredients but if you’re attached to particular brands it may be worth your while doing so.
-In addition to particular ingredients there are a few more things to bear in mind when checking the labels on your cleaning products and then include;
+In addition to particular ingredients here’s a

 So after that illuminating, and quite frankly depressing, analysis of detergent legislation in Europe you really have to question the impact of the cleaning products for sale in Ireland.
 I would love to be able to say to you just buy X and you’ll be grand and I had drafted a paragraph to that effect, but I have to be realistic.
 I’m not a chemist and although there are brands of eco-cleaning products that I suspect might be more sustainable than others I really don’t have the credentials to stand over any recommendations at this point.
 So instead I’m going to list all of the ‘eco cleaning brands’ that I’ve come across with as much information as I can find and leave you to come to your own conclusion.